 Three Examples of Steroids and Their Biological Significance

 Steroids are a class of organic compounds characterized by a specific molecular structure consisting of four fused rings: three cyclohexane rings and one cyclopentane ring.
 These lipids play crucial roles in various biological processes, including hormone regulation, cell membrane structure, and immune responses.
-That said, while the term "steroids" is often associated with synthetic drugs used to enhance athletic performance, naturally occurring steroids are essential for life.
+While the term "steroids" is often associated with synthetic drugs used to enhance athletic performance, naturally occurring steroids are essential for life.
 This article explores three key examples of steroids—cholesterol, testosterone, and cortisol—and their unique contributions to human physiology.

 Cholesterol: The Structural Foundation of Cell Membranes

 Cholesterol is a type of steroid that serves as a fundamental building block for cell membranes.
-Still, it is a waxy, fat-like substance found in every cell of the body, primarily synthesized in the liver.
+So it is a waxy, fat-like substance found in every cell of the body, primarily synthesized in the liver.
 Despite its notorious reputation for contributing to cardiovascular issues when present in excess, cholesterol is vital for maintaining cell integrity and facilitating cellular communication.

 Cholesterol also plays a role in the synthesis of vitamin D and bile acids, which are necessary for digestion.
 Its multifaceted functions underscore why it is indispensable, even as its overaccumulation can lead to health complications.